-The Combo Mat provides a nice layer of padding which is not as hard as Lululemon or Manduka mats, but not as soft and squishy as JadeYoga mats.
-If you like a firm base beneath you but also have sensitive knees and spine, this might be the ideal balance.
+The Combo Mat provides a nice layer of padding which is not as hard as Lululemon or Manduka mats, but not as soft and squishy like a fitness mat.
+If you like a firm base beneath you (ooh err…) but also have sensitive knees and spine, this might be the ideal balance.

-We haven’t had our Yoga Design Lab mats long enough to know how durable they’ll be.
-However, so far, the mats seem pretty tough — albeit it’s doubtful they’re as tough as the PVC Manduka mats or the neoprene Suga mats.
+Our Yoga Design Lab mat, so far, seems pretty tough — albeit it’s doubtful the mats are as tough as the PVC Manduka mats or the neoprene Suga mats.

 For more details on Yoga Design Lab’s range of mats, don’t miss our in-depth review.

 Best mat for surfer yogis

 SugaMat, 2.27 kg (5 lb), 5 mm thick

 This mat is new to our list in 2019 and though I haven’t had a chance to try it yet, reviews are overwhelmingly positive.

 Using old non-recyclable non-biodegradable wetsuits as their manufacturing material, Suga takes what would otherwise be waste and turns it into yoga mats.
 We love this idea and the fact that you can recycle your Suga mat at the end of its life, too.